 Fairfield Canoe Club has a fantastic fleet available to our members, including a wide range of kayaks, canoes and polo boats.
 Our fleet includes single, double and quad boats ranging from stable beginner craft through to less stable racing craft.

 In order to help our paddlers choose which boat to paddle, we've put together a full listing of the club fleet, in stability order - see below.
+The listing also indicates which rack each boat belongs in - and boats are gradually being labelled with rack numbers as well.
+It's important that you return any boat that you use to the right rack.

 In selecting and maintaing our club fleet we focus on boats which help our members to learn and improve, gradually increasing their abilities in faster and less stable craft.
 While we have a small number of racing K1s and C1s, these are generally entry level boats rather than high end racing boats: we expect that by the time that members are competing regularly they will purchase their own boats.